Bar Kokhba Revolt

-The Bar Kokhba revolt (132–136 CE), (Note: מֶרֶד בַּר כּוֹכְבָא) also known as the Bar Kokhba war, the War of Betar, (Note: A term occasionally used by ancient Jewish sources) and the Third (or Second) Jewish–Roman War, (Note: Alternatively, the Third Jewish Revolt and the Second Jewish Revolt, when not counting the Diaspora Revolt (115–117), which appears to have been only marginally fought in Judaea.) was the last and most devastating of three major Jewish rebellions against the Roman Empire.
-The rebels, led by Simon bar Kokhba, succeeded in establishing an independent Jewish state in Judaea that lasted several years.
-The revolt was ultimately crushed by the Romans, resulting in the near-depopulation of Judea through mass killings, widespread enslavement, and the displacement of much of the Jewish population.
+The Bar Kokhba Revolt (132–136 AD), (Note: מֶרֶד בַּר כּוֹכְבָא) also known as the Bar Kokhba War, the War of Betar, (Note: A term occasionally used by ancient Jewish sources) and the Third (or Second) Jewish–Roman War, (Note: Alternatively, the Third Jewish Revolt and the Second Jewish Revolt, when not counting the Diaspora Revolt (115–117), which appears to have been only marginally fought in Judaea.) was the last and most devastating of three major Jewish rebellions against the Roman Empire.
+Led by Simon bar Kokhba, the rebels established an independent Jewish state that lasted over three years before being crushed by the Romans, leading to the near-total depopulation of Judea proper, along with mass killings, enslavement, and displacement.

-Resentment toward Roman rule in Judaea and nationalistic aspirations remained high following the destruction of Jerusalem and the Second Temple during the First Jewish Revolt in 70 CE.
-The immediate triggers of the Bar Kokhba revolt included Emperor Hadrian's decision to rebuild Jerusalem as Aelia Capitolina, a Roman colony dedicated to Jupiter, extinguishing hopes for the Temple's reconstruction, as well as a possible ban on circumcision.
-The rebels used guerrilla tactics and underground hideouts embedded in their villages.
-Simon bar Kokhba was declared "nasi" (prince) of Israel, and the rebels established a full administration, issuing their own weights and coinage.
-Contemporary documents celebrated a new era of "the redemption of Israel".
+Resentment toward Roman rule and national aspirations remained high in the Roman province of Judaea following the First Jewish Revolt.
+Around 130 AD, Emperor Hadrian planned to rebuild Jerusalem as Aelia Capitolina, a Roman colonia dedicated to Jupiter, extinguishing hopes for the restoration of the Temple in Jerusalem.
+This may have been accompanied by a ban on circumcision, though scholars differ on whether it preceded the mutiny or followed as punishment.
+These measures prompted preparations for a guerrilla campaign, including the construction of underground complexes within villages.
+Simon bar Kokhba was declared nasi of Israel, and his administration issued standardized weights and its own coinage.

-The tide turned when Hadrian appointed one of Rome's most skilled generals, Sextus Julius Severus, to suppress the rebellion.
-Severus was supported by an unusually large concentration of forces, including six full legions, auxiliary and reinforcements from up to six additional legions.
-Hadrian himself also directed operations for a time.
-The Romans systematically devastated towns, villages, and the countryside.
-In 135 CE, the fortified stronghold of Betar, the rebels' center of resistance, was captured and destroyed, and Simon bar Kokhba was killed.
-Many rebels and refugees sought shelter in caves, particularly in the Judaean Desert, but Roman troops besieged these hideouts, cutting off supplies and killing, starving, or capturing those inside.
+After an initial attempt to suppress the revolt by the provincial governor, Quintus Tineius Rufus, failed, Hadrian dispatched one of Rome's most capable generals, Sextus Julius Severus, supported by an unusually large concentration of forces drawn from across the empire.
+Following Severus's arrival in 133, the Romans systematically devastated towns and villages throughout the country.
+In 135, the stronghold of Betar fell and the Romans killed Simon bar Kokhba.
+Many rebels and refugees took shelter in natural caves in the Judaean Desert, but Roman troops besieged these hideouts, starving, killing, or capturing those inside.

-The consequences of the revolt were disastrous.
-Ancient and contemporary sources estimate that hundreds of thousands were killed, with many others enslaved or exiled.
-The historical heart of Judea was largely depopulated, and the spiritual center of Jewish life shifted to Galilee and the growing diaspora.
-Messianic hopes became more abstract, and rabbinic Judaism adopted a cautious, non-revolutionary stance.
-The divide between Judaism and early Christianity also deepened.
-The Romans imposed harsh religious prohibitions, including bans on circumcision and Sabbath observance, expelled Jews from the vicinity of Jerusalem, limited their entry to one annual visit, and repopulated the city with foreigners.
+The consequences of the revolt were disastrous for Judea's Jewish population.
+Ancient and contemporary sources estimate that hundreds of thousands were killed, with many others enslaved and displaced.
+The Romans imposed harsh religious prohibitions, including bans on circumcision, Torah study and Sabbath observance, though these were largely lifted after Hadrian's death.
+More enduring was the renaming of the province from Judaea to Syria Palaestina, an act intended to sever the region's historical association with the Jewish people, and the exclusion of Jews from Jerusalem and its environs.
+Rabbinic Judaism adopted a non-revolutionary stance, and Jewish messianism became more abstract.
+The center of Jewish life shifted northwards to Galilee, while the growing diaspora communities, particularly in Babylonia, gained increasing prominence.